mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ![track_pop](images/track_pop.png)

-Dammnnn, Kate Buschhhh so far up there.
+Dammnnn, Kate Busch so far up there.
 And we see that there is no real link between current popularity and ranking.
 I mean, fair.
 Now I'd like to do something similar with artists in general.
 Below I explore the rank against popularity at the artist level by grabbing the best ranked song for each artist and compare it against the artist level popularity.

 ```python